-GRADUATION: Members of each year's graduating class receive their B.A. or B.S. degrees cum laude if their cumulative GPA at Point University is 3.50-3.699, magna cum laude if their GPA is 3.70-3.899, and summa cum laude if their GPA is 3.90-4.00.
+GRADUATION: A graduating student receives his or her B.A. or B.S. degree cum laude if his or her cumulative GPA at Point University is 3.50-3.699, magna cum laude if his or her GPA is 3.70-3.899, and summa cum laude if his or her GPA is 3.90-4.00.
 A student with transfer credits may not receive graduation honors greater than the level warranted by the cumulative GPA for all courses used to fulfill degree requirements (i.e., all Point credits and the transferred credits).
 Determination for honors will be calculated on the next to last semester completed before graduation.